 An aortic aneurysm is present when there is dilation of the aorta, typically at least 1.5 times its normal reference diameter in an adjacent segment.
 This dilation can involve the entire circumference of the aortic wall (fusiform) or a localized protrusion of one of the walls (saccular).
 Ectasia is characterized by dilation less than 1.5 times the normal reference diameter.

-TAAs are often noted incidentally on chest x-ray as mediastinal widening or a prominent aortic knob.
+TAAs are often noted incidentally on chest x-ray as a widened mediastinum or a prominent aortic knob.
 Transthoracic echocardiography is the most common modality for initial diagnosis and monitoring dilation of the aortic root.
 CT scanning and MRA are the preferred techniques to define the entire thoracic aorta and its branch vessels accurately and measure the TAA precisely.
 Because the thoracic aorta may be tortuous, care must be taken not to measure off-axis axial cuts; these can overestimate the true cross-section as compared with the actual orthogonal diameter.

 Marfan Syndrome, Thoracic Aortic Aneurysms, and Pregnancy

 Women with Marfan syndrome or a known thoracic aortic dilation have an increased risk of aortic dissection during pregnancy, particularly during the third trimester.
 The risk of dissection greatly increases if the aortic root diameter is more than 4.0 cm or if there is evidence of rapid aortic root dilation during pregnancy.
 If elective prepartum surgical repair is not performed, beta blockade should be used during pregnancy.
 Close echocardiographic follow-up (monthly or bimonthly) and cesarean section delivery should be considered if the aortic root size exceeds 4.0 cm or rapid aortic dilation is evident.7